victorcastro/docs/docs/voice/voice-for-ios/voice-ios-push-notifications-callkit.md

 When you relay the push notification to a `SINClient`.
 If you for some reason do not relay the push payload to a Sinch client instance using `-[SINClient relayRemotePushNotification:]`, you __must__ instead invoke `-[SINManagedPush didCompleteProcessingPushPayload:]` so that the Sinch SDK can invoke the _PKPushKit_ completion handler (which is managed by `SINManagedPush`).

 > ❗️Report Push Notifications to CallKit
 > If a VoIP push notification is not reported to CallKit then iOS will __terminate__ the application.
 Repeatedly failing to report calls to CallKit may cause the system to stop delivering any more VoIP push notifications to your app.
-The exact limit before this throttling behaviour kicks in is subject to Apple iOS implementation details and outside the control of the Sinch SDK.
+The exact limit before this behaviour kicks in is subject to Apple iOS implementation details and outside the control of the Sinch SDK.
 >
 > Please also see [Apples Developer documentation on this topic](https://developer.apple.com/documentation/pushkit/pkpushregistrydelegate/2875784-pushregistry).